wagslane/blog/content/posts/developers-learn-to-say-no.md

 2. The Engineering team knows how long feature X will take to release: (B).
 3. The two parties talk it over, perform an `A/B` calculation, and the product team decides whether or not building the feature is a worthwhile investment of resources.

-There are several things that can go wrong here, but the least obvious, and perhaps most dangerous, is that **engineer's egos are attached to the estimates**.
+Several things can go wrong here, but the least obvious, and perhaps most dangerous, is that **engineers egos are attached to the estimates**.
 As a result, estimates are often too short, and business decisions are made using less-than-ideal data.
 This can be exacerbated by the fact that product managers' egos are attached to their new feature ideas, meaning that "A" in the A/B calculation is larger than it should be while "B" is smaller than it should be.
-The end result is features being built that should have been identified earlier as bad investments.
+The result is that features are built that should have been identified earlier as bad investments.

 When an eager product manager is telling you that a cool new feature will double the company's revenues, it can be hard to have the guts to tell them the truth about how long you think it will take to build.
 You may be tempted to tell them it can be done faster than you think.
-You'll just work extra hard, maybe even on weekends, in order to deliver on time, right?
+You'll just work extra hard, maybe even on weekends, to deliver on time, right?

 **Please don't shorten your estimates due to business pressures.**